 Rommy is actively involved as a land use planner and land conservationist/activist, garden writer [weedpatchgazette.com], historic preservationist, and genealogist.
 She became interested in Mothers Trust Foundation as a result of reading a story in the local paper about the organization and decided to attend a weekly service committee meeting held every Wednesday morning.
 The stories shared keep life in humble perspective.
 Since participating in that first meeting, she’s never stopped attending.

 Julie retired from the Zion Elementary Schools District 6 after 33 years serving as a special education teacher for the Special Education District of Lake County (SEDOL) and as an Assistant Superintendent for Special Services for Zion Elementary Schools.
-Familiar with the generosity Mothers Trust has given to Zion children throughout the years, Julie is an active volunteer desiring to help make a difference in the lives of children and their families.
+Familiar with the generosity Mothers Trust Foundation has given to Zion children throughout the years, Julie is an active volunteer desiring to help make a difference in the lives of children and their families.

-Karin is a retired Director of Internal Audit at Takeda Pharmaceuticals International, Inc. Prior she worked at GE Capital, Heller Financial and Grant Thornton, LLP.
+Karin is a retired Director of Internal Audit at Takeda Pharmaceuticals International, Inc. Prior, she worked at GE Capital, Heller Financial and Grant Thornton, LLP.
 Over the years, she has served on several board committees for Mothers Trust Foundation.
-Karin enjoys being a part of MTF given its mission to partner with social service agencies in assisting disadvantaged children so to improve the quality of their lives.
+Karin enjoys being a part of MTF given its mission to partner with social service agencies in assisting disadvantaged children to improve the quality of their lives.

 Roycealee is currently the Regional Superintendent of Schools with responsibility for forty-five Lake County school districts.
-Prior, she held various prestigious positions, including president of the Great Lakes Region of the Navy League of the US, national director of the NLUS, board president of the Illinois Crossroads Council of the Girls Scouts, and president of the Rotary Club of Waukegan.
-In addition to serving as a board member for many diverse organizations, Roycealee dedicates time to Mothers Trust because she feels it is an extraordinary organization that does wonderful things for students and families.
+Prior, she held various prestigious positions, including president of the Great Lakes Region of the Navy League of the US, national director of the NLUS, board president of the Illinois Crossroads Council of the Girls Scouts and president of the Rotary Club of Waukegan.
+In addition to serving as a board member for many diverse organizations, Roycealee dedicates time to Mothers Trust Foundation because she feels it is an extraordinary organization that does wonderful things for students and families.